Luckygyana/Image-Position-Editing/README.md

 The `lama` directory contains the necessary configuration files and pre-trained models for performing the image editing tasks.
 The default configuration file for predictions is located at `lama/configs/prediction/default.yaml`.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure that your code adheres to the existing style and include relevant tests.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ---

-For any further questions or support, please open an issue on the [GitHub repository](https://github.com/yourusername/ImageEditor).
+For any further questions or support, please open an issue on the [GitHub repository](https://github.com/luckygyana/Image-Position-Editing).